omarharoun/Hisn/README.md

 - [ ] Multi-language support
 - [ ] Advanced analytics dashboard

-## 🎯 Current Status: **Production Ready!**

-**7 of 16 major tasks completed** with full DevOps learning platform including:
-- ✅ Complete DevOps Engineer roadmap (120+ hours of content)
-- ✅ 3 interactive labs with real Docker environments
-- ✅ Professional UI with progress tracking and gamification
-- ✅ Secure authentication and database architecture
-- ✅ Ready for deployment and real users

 ---

-Built with ❤️ by the SkillPath team
+Built with ❤️ by the Hisn team